How to Grow and Care for Anthurium brownii Indoors

 Anthurium brownii Problems

-Anthurium brownii problems are caused by cultural faults.
-These problems include drooping leaves, yellow leaves, brown leaf tips, leaf spots, pests and diseases among others.
+Anthurium brownii problems include brown leaves, yellow leaves, drooping leaves, brown leaf tips, leaf spots, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Yellow leaves

 The second possible cause of yellow leaves in Anthurium brownii is cold draughts (cold air).
-Protect the plant from cold draughts or place it away from windy doors and windows.
+Protect the plant from cold drafts or place it away from windy doors and windows.

 Brown leaf tips